There are generally 4 options for management of a microtia patient:

 - The skin may look different because most of the implant is covered by skin from another part of the body (usually the opposite ear)

-The medpor will not grow with the patient
+- The medpor/supor will not grow with the patient

 Option 3: Ear Prosthetic